hostmaster/crypto-wallet-tracker/README.md

     <br>
 </p>

-This is a Telegram bot that tracks the transactions of added Ethereum (ETH) and Binance Coin (BNB) wallets and sends notifications whenever a new transaction occurs.
-The bot uses the Etherscan and BSCscan APIs to gather information about transactions, and CoinGecko to fetch the current prices of ETH and BNB.
+This is a Telegram bot that tracks the transactions of added Ethereum (ETH) wallets and sends notifications whenever a new transaction occurs.
+The bot uses the Etherscan and BSCscan APIs to gather information about transactions, and CoinGecko to fetch the current prices of ETH.

 You can contact me for any inquiry; <br>
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/cankat)